skyrich62/load-n-go-calc/README.md

 std::variant in the PEGTL parse tree node and a "cleaner way(tm)" of visiting the different variants.

-The input is currently only on the command line, and consists of simple statements, either an assignment statement, if-statement, block statement, declaration statement, or an expression statement.
+The input is currently only on the command line, and consists of compound statements, assignment statements, if-statements, block statements, declaration statements, loop statements, exit statements, or expression statements.

-Assignment statements have the form:
+## Assignment-statements have the form:

     variable := expression;

-Expression statements have the form:
+## Expression-statements have the form:

     expression;

-If-statements have the form:
+## If-statements have the form:

     if (condition) statement [else statement]

 The "else" clause is optional.
 The condition is any expression.
 If the result is 0 the condition is false, otherwise it is true.

-Declaration statemetns have the form:
+## Declaration-statemetns have the form:

     var variableName;

 Variables may be used without being defined, (in which case, they are implicitly defined.)

+## Loop-statements have two forms:
+### Top test loop statements have the form:

+   loop while expression Compound-statement loop until expression Compound-statement

+### Bottom test loop statements have the form:

+    loop Compound-statement while expression
+    loop Compound-statement until expression

+If the loop-statement contains a "while" clause, the loop will continue as long as the expression evalutates to a non-zero value.
+If the loop-statement contains an "until" clause, the loop will continue until the expression evaluates to a non-zero value.
+Top-test loops will never iterate, bottom-test loop statements will always iterate at least once.

+## Exit-statements have the form:

+    exit;
+    exit if expression;

+ If there is an "if" clause, and it's expression evaluates to a non-zero value, then the immediately enclosing loop will be terminated.
+ If there is no "if" clause, then the immediately enclosing loop will be terinated.
+ Exit-statements are only allowed inside the body of a loop statement.
+An error message will be put out otherwise.

-Compound Statements have the form:
+## Compound-statements have the form:

     { statement; statement; statement; ... }